CFNA is committed to keeping your financing needs a top priority during this uncertain time. Learn more

 By signing the application, signature capture device or through your electronic consent, you certify to each of the following statements: You have read and agree to the terms and conditions set forth in this document.
 You are applying to Credit First National Association (CFNA) for a credit card with a credit limit up to the amount for which you qualify.
 The application information you provided is true, correct and complete, and CFNA may rely on it.
 You authorize CFNA to obtain credit reports about you from consumer reporting agencies in considering this application and subsequently for the purpose of any update, review, renewal or extension of credit, or in reviewing or collecting on the Account.
 You understand and agree that by providing CFNA with a wireless telephone number, you are providing express written consent to receiving autodialed and prerecorded message calls from CFNA or its servicers, its assignees, or its third party debt collectors at this number.
+You authorize us, our servicers, assignees, or third party debt collectors to contact you by telephone, mail, e-mail, fax, prerecorded message, automated voice, text message, digital, computerized, or other means allowable by law regarding your Account.
 You understand that if CFNA approves your application, CFNA will extend credit to you from its office in Ohio.
 You agree to be bound by the terms set forth in the Agreement.
 You also understand that the Agreement includes an Arbitration Section that allows you or CFNA to resolve by arbitration claims arising from or related to the Agreement and your Account through the American Arbitration Association.
 The Arbitration Section will prevent you and CFNA from having claims resolved by a judge or jury and prevent you from participating as a representative or member of any class of claimants for claims subject to arbitration.
 Other rights available in court may also not be available in arbitration.
 You can reject the Arbitration Section within 30 days after CFNA opens your Account as explained in the Agreement.

 By submitting your application, you acknowledge that you have read, understood and received a copy of this document and if approved for credit by CFNA, agree to be bound by the terms set forth in this document.